 inconsiderately (and illegally) when visiting the surgery.
 The local constabulary shares the concerns of local residents and the partners at the surgery - they have indicated that they will not

 hesitate to issue a fixed penalty notice to individuals who infringe the law as set out in the Road Traffic Act.
 We will not be held liable for any fines incurred by patients as a

 result of their failure to park as required by the law.

 CLINICAL COMMISSIONING GROUP

-Byfield Medical Centre is an active participants in the clinic commissioning activities within the South Northants locality of NHS Nene Clinical Commissioning Group.
+Byfield Medical Centre is an active participant in the clinical commissioning activities within the South Northants locality of NHS Nene Clinical Commissioning Group.

 PROTECTED LEARNING TIME

 With the support of the CCG and in keeping with all other practices therein, the practice occasionally closes for one afternoon per calendar month to allow staff time to undertake essential

 staff training.
 An emergency doctor will always be available for patients.
 Details of how to contact the emergency doctor will be contained in an answerphone message which patients can access by